CleverCloud/documentation/content/doc/applications/php/_index.md

 RewriteRule ^(.+[^/])$ %{HTTP:X-Forwarded-Proto}://%{HTTP_HOST}/$1/ [R=301,L,QSA]
 ```

-These statements will keep the former protocol of the request when issuying the redirect.
-Assuming that the header X-Forwarded-Proto is always filled (which is the case on our platform).
+These statements will keep the former protocol of the request when issuing the redirect.
+Assuming that the header `X-Forwarded-Proto` is always filled (which is the case on our platform).

 If you want to force all redirects to HTTPS, you can replace `%{HTTP:X-Forwarded-Proto}` with `https`.